ssc-maire/AniMAIRE-public/README.md

 ![The AniMAIRE logo](https://raw.githubusercontent.com/ssc-maire/AniMAIRE-public/main/AniMAIRE_logo.svg)

-A Python toolkit for calculating dose rates in Earth's atmosphere based on any incoming proton or alpha particle spectra, with any pitch angle distribution.
+A Python toolkit for calculating dose rates and aircraft electronics upset rates in Earth's atmosphere based on any incoming proton or alpha particle spectra, with any pitch angle distribution.

 **N.B.
 Currently this tool only runs on Linux-based machines (not on Windows), and requires a copy of [MAGNETOCOSMICS](http://cosray.unibe.ch/~laurent/magnetocosmics/) to be installed.**